avasisht/ec2-cc-cb-cd-pipeline/README.md

 ec2-cc-cb-cd-pipeline is a complete IaC CI/CD solution with AWS CodeCommit, AWS CodeBuild, AWS CodeDeploy, and AWS CodePipeline.

+Blog on how to use the deploy the solution - https://www.awsyarn.com/how-to-build-a-ci-cd-pipeline/

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.